TheThingsNetwork/docs/_archives/refactor/node-js/_quick-start.md

 ## Receive Messages
 Now let's listen for actual messages coming in from devices.

-I use the same script as [The Things Uno Quick Start](/uno/#quick-start), which both sends and receives messages.

 1. Add a listener for the `message ` event:

     ```js